Anthony Wayne Local School District

 Anthony Wayne Local School District is a school district in Northwest Ohio.
 The school district serves students who live in the municipalities of Whitehouse and Waterville, and in Monclova Township; it also serves students in parts of Providence Township and Swanton Township in Lucas County, and Middleton Township in Wood County.

 The superintendent is Dr. Jim Fritz.

 History

+The Anthony Wayne Local School District was established in 1950 through the consolidation of three school boards; Monclova, Waterville, and Whitehouse.

 In 2023 the district proposed a school bond, but voters rejected the bond.

 District boundary

 In Lucas County, the district includes, Neapolis, Waterville, Whitehouse, and portions of Maumee.
 The school district extends into Wood County.